joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

                 size: 100, 133.54
                 allow_stretch: False

 ```

-The first three lines import the styling for the custom child widgets, which I will explain next.
+The first three lines import the styling for the custom child widgets, which I will go through next.

 ### Main Screen Buttons